 The brewing process can be quite delicate, so any hostile micro-bacteria or similar can potentially ruin your entire batch.

-Make sure you have the right cleaning and sanitizing equipment, to make your equipment and bottles sparkling and free from any hostile bacteria.
+Make sure you have the right cleaning and sanitizing equipment (Amazon link), to make your equipment and bottles sparkling and free from any hostile bacteria.

-Sanitizer is different from cleaner, since its job is to make sure there are no hostile microorganisms present in/on your equipment.
-Once again there is homebrew specific sanitizer which I would highly recommend you use before brewing to lower the risk of contaminating your beer.
+Remember that a sanitizer is different from a cleaner, since its job is to make sure there are no hostile microorganisms present in/on your equipment.

 An airlock is a vital component needed for fermentation of your beer.
 The airlock makes sure that no oxygen enters your beer while fermenting, while still allowing the build-up of CO2 to escape.

 There are generally 2 types of airlocks well suited for homebrewing, which are bubble/s-shape airlocks and 3-piece airlocks.

 The 2 types do the same job quite similar, and the key difference is simply how annoying it is to clean and the price.
 The S-shape airlocks can be a bit difficult to clean due to their curvy shape, but they are relatively cheap so you could simply just use a new one every time you start a new batch.